-- 1. Know your audience and write for them - You can't communicate effectively without knowing who your audience is. - For corporate training materials, you're mainly presenting information to your colleagues.
-If they're from the same department as yours, chances are they already understand most of the jargons, so you won't need to refrain from using those. - However, if you're developing training materials for coworkers from a different department, or for new hires - make sure you scrutinize for technical/industry language.
+- 1. Know your audience and write for them - You can't communicate effectively without knowing who your audience is. - If they're from the same department as yours, chances are they already understand most of the jargons, so you won't need to refrain from using those. - However, if you're developing training materials for coworkers from a different department, or for new hires - make sure you scrutinize for technical/industry language.